 You can apply as soon as you wish, but there is no need to apply until the autumn of the year before entry.

 There is a non-returnable registration fee of £100 for UK applications and £150 for Overseas applications.

 Do all prospective pupils have to sit an exam?

-Yes.
+Yes all pupils that do not attend out junior schools sit the entrance exam.
 Sample papers can be found within on the relevant pages within this section of the website.

 Do we need to tell our current school that we are applying to come to Reigate Grammar School?